Dressed-Asymptotic States and QED Infrared Physics: Abstract

 \section{Abstract}

-The dressed state formalisms are known as the prescriptions which are expected to solve the problem of infrared (IR) divergence in the quantum field theory.
-In the dressed state formalisms, we assume that there remain non-trivial interactions even in the far past or far future when the IR divergence exists, and the asymptotic states cannot be free particle states but the asymptotic states are dressed by an infinite number of soft particles.
+The dressed state formalisms, which incorporate interactions of soft particles into an asymptotic state, are known as the prescriptions expected to solve the problem of infrared (IR) divergence in the quantum field theory (QFT).
 A particularly famous example is the dressed state formalism proposed by Kulish and Faddeev in quantum electrodynamics (QED).
 As pointed out by Hirai and Sugishita, however, this formalism has problems in gauge invariance and the IR divergence.
 These problems are mainly caused by the existence of ghosts or unphysical photon modes.
-Therefore, we study the asymptotic states in the Coulomb gauge, which excludes ghosts and/or unphysical photon modes.
-In this paper, we propose a formalism to construct the asymptotic states directly from the interaction of the theory by setting a finite time interval and analyzing the interactions that remain outside of the interval.
-In the formalism, some conditions imposed by Kulish and Faddeev are either unnecessary or naturally satisfied.
-In addition, we explicitly show that the $S$-matrix proposed in this paper is well-defined as a unitary matrix without any divergences, and we also discuss the physical transition rate to show that the dressed state formalism in this paper has predictability.
-Furthermore, we show that the degrees of freedom in the gauge transformations of the asymptotic states are related to the asymptotic symmetry of QED, which is called the large gauge symmetry.
-We also observe that functions of the large gauge transformation divide the Hilbert space to the super-selection sectors.
-We also discuss the QED memory effect, which is a deviation of the expectation values of the vector potential caused by changing the asymptotic state.
-In this paper, we study the dressed state formalism in QED specifically, but we can formally apply the prescriptions in this paper to any perturbative quantum field theory.
+Therefore, we start by studying the asymptotic states in the Coulomb gauge, which excludes ghosts and/or unphysical photon modes.
+In this paper, we propose a formalism to construct the asymptotic states directly from the interaction of the theory by setting a sufficiently large time scale $T$.
+In this dressed state formalism, we define the asymptotic interaction remaining at $\abs{t}>T$ in terms of some fixed order of $1/T$, and we are performing all calculations according to that order.
+We study the asymptotic states in QED specifically, but we can formally apply the dressed state formalism proposed in this paper to any perturbative QFT.
+We show that, at least in QED, we can construct divergence-free and unitary $S$-matrix using dressed states proposed in this paper.
+Furthermore, we discuss the transition rate to show that we can predict experimental results.
+We also show that the $\mathrm{U}(1)$ gauge symmetry of $S$-matrix leads to the QED large gauge symmetry, and deviation of the expectation values of the vector potential between initial and final spacelike hypersurfaces emerges as a QED memory effect.
 The dressed state formalism in this paper may give a unified and new insight into IR physics, including asymptotic symmetries, memory effects, and unitarity of the state evolution.

 \end{CJK}